-7. Arrangement of the parts-of-speech indications in the storage positions.
 In order that the machine should be able to distinguish parts of speech automatically, the parts-of-speech indications, when transferred from the vocabulary to the positions, always occupy the same part of the position.
-Thus "1" in that position always means "noun", a "2" - "verb", "3" - "adjective", "4" - "numeral", "5" - "adverb", "6" - "preposition", "7" - "conjunction", etc.
+Thus '1' in that position always means 'noun', '2'-'verb', '3'-'adjective', '4'--'numeral', '5'--'adverb', '6'--'preposition', '7'--'conjunction', etc.

 It was mentioned above that each English word has two positions to substitute it.
 Table 1 shows the meanings of the indication digits of the words as well as their arrangement.
 They are placed in the first of the two positions substituting the English word.
-The number in the second position shows the number of the word in the Russian section of the vocabulary.
+The number in the second position shows the, number of the word in the Russian section of the vocabulary.
 If this number is 0000 after the entire programme is carried out, the corresponding English word will be omitted in the translation.

-8. Division of the Automatic Translation Programme into Two Main Parts - Analysis and Synthesis.
-The first part of the programme deals with the analysis of the English sentence and includes the analysis of the indications taken from the vocabulary, the characteristic affixes of the English words, as well as their position in the sentence.
+(8) DIVISION OF THE AUTOMATIC TRANSLATION PRO-GRAMME INTO TWO MAIN PARTS-ANALYSIS AND SYNTHESIS taken from the vocabulary, the characteristic affixes of the English words, as well as their position in the sentence.
 The aim of the analysis is to make out the grammatical form and position in the sentence of the corresponding Russian words.
 The information thus obtained is expressed by means of a set of indications and makes it possible to pass over to the second part of the programme, which is the synthesis of the Russian sentence.
 The second part of the programme makes necessary changes in the grammatical form and position of the Russian words, taking into account the set of indications the word has received.